ABOUT ME

 As far as playing is concerned I am now retired, but I have to admit that playing was never my strong point.
 The gig on June 5th 2016 at the Brunswick in Hove with my big band was my last as I gave up playing, writing music and teaching after that.
 Running a big band is very stressful and expensive.
 When I listen to classical music I realise just how primitive so much of jazz is and how inadequate my own writing had been and yet I have deluded myself about it and wallowed in self-indulgence for too long.
 Time to do something different.
 I therefore became a volunteer for the Red Cross.
 I really enjoyed this.
 Good to help other people - wish I had done it years ago.

 I had a complete break from music for 6 months.
 Then decided to write some new charts for my old band, now the One World Orchestra, led by someone else.
 However I realised very soon that it was time to move on.
 For several months I busied myself studying scores and reading books and watching videos on classical music.
 But to be honest, I am well and truly out of my league here and I don't think I can contribute anything new.
 But I have given it a go.
 I am also petrified of the classical music police (like the jazz police but many times worse).
 For anyone interested, you will find my classical pieces are now listed on this website.
-Look for "string quartets" on the home page.
+Look for "string quartets" and music for "Symphony Orchestra" on the home page.

 Well, it was an experience trying to write classical music but after a lifetime of being in the jazz field, I found it hard to adopt to it.
 The harmonic system is totally different and the syncopated rhythms which had become embedded in my DNA kept interfering.
 I don't like the sound of a lot of modern classical music which is just ugly and without the warmth that jazz has.
 And I detest the vibrato - just don't mention opera singers to me!
 I am now truly decomposing!
 I retired from the Red Cross during lockdown as there was nothing I could do to help out.